The American Academy of Business Journal

 Municipalities are the everyday face of the public sector and they have a certain degree of autonomy in providing their services to citizens and managing their processes.
 Citizens are the customers of a municipality and in this point of view; municipalities have to offer quality services to their citizens and to continuously improve them.
 The paper aims at proposing a customer-focus instrument to investigate citizen satisfaction with the municipal services and enhance municipal capacity to respond to citizens’ needs and demands for improved service delivery.
 The questionnaire was used for the assessment of municipal services of Heraclia, Greece.
 The first assessment showed that the municipality has been successfully offering quality services.
 However, there are fields as cleaning services and specific technical and economic services that need to be improved.
 Municipal leaders have to take into consideration citizens views and improve services to meet their needs and demands.
 There were statistically significant differences in scores between citizens of different municipal districts.
 Leaders have to further investigate where these differences lie on and plan interventions and strategic movements.
 Using results of assessment the municipality can meet citizens’ needs.
-The questionnaire, if further validated aims to be a national standard for measuring user satisfaction.
-Municipalities are the primary local authorities within the organizational structure of Greece (Article 1 of Presidential Decree 410/1995).
-They are further subdivided into municipal units and into communities.

 Participation at an Open Innovation Platform in a Smart City: Results from an Empirical Study

 Dr. Jukka Ojasalo, Professor, Laurea University of Applied Sciences, Espoo, Finland